fertrig/trigoso.xyz/static/resume.md

 _Lead Software Engineer • January 2025 - Present • [tissuehealthplus.com](https://www.tissuehealthplus.com)_

 Tech lead for a team of 15 software professionals.
-Responsible for building UI features in a web application using Flutter Web, Riverpod, and gRPC.
+Responsible for building UI features in web and mobile applications using Flutter, Flutter Web, Riverpod, and gRPC.
 Designed new features, backend APIs, UI components, and CI/CD pipelines.
 Implemented reusable components and services: Pluto Grid, Auth0, etc.
 Reworked large areas of the product due to performance and quality issues.